What to wear for your Cornwall newborn photoshoot

 What should siblings wear?

-Definitely avoid cartoon characters, graphics and bright colours.
+You could avoid cartoon characters, graphics and bright colours.

 I usually photograph children with bare feet and take socks and tights off.